AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/discover-data-download-access-control.md

 ---
 # Discover Data Download Access Control {#discover-data-download-access-control}

-Discover Data Download control enables Marketo Measure Admins to set the data download policies for the Discover dashboards based on the users’ roles.
+Discover Data Download control enables [!DNL Marketo Measure] Admins to set the data download policies for the Discover dashboards based on the users' roles.
 The control covers all data download actions on Discover dashboards.

 1. Click **Data Access** under Security.